KamilWo/step8up-week8-node-express-blog/requirements/readme.md

 ## Challenge

-This week, you've learned how to build a complete **back-end solution** with **CRUD operations** connected to a **PostgreSQL database**.
+This week, you've learned how to build a complete **back-end solution** with **CRUD operations** connected to a **MySQL/PostgreSQL database**.
 You've also explored how to interact with this backend using **API calls from a web page (front-end)**.

 Now, it's time to put your skills into practice and build your first **backend application**!